-The problem is that section 9.11 is using the word energy to mean something else, some kind of “available energy”.
+Apparently 9.11 is using the word energy to mean something other than the physics energy, presumably some kind of “available energy”.
 This is the vernacular meaning of the word energy, and is very different from the physics energy.

 By way of contrast, consider gravitation.
 We do not normally introduce gravity by reference to the upward «force you feel from the» floor.
 That is, we do not normally describe a given force in terms of the constraint-force necessary to oppose the given force.

 The fact is, the centrifugal field exists in a rotating reference frame and not otherwise ... as correctly explained in section 10.5.
 That means the discussion of centripetal forces in a rotating frame should be delayed until the relationship between the centripetal and centrifugal forces can be appreciated.